 2. Proof of address (any one of the following):

 5. Registration certificate of the vehicle

 6. Valid PUC certificate (for vehicles older than one year)

 7. Current insurance policy

-All the above-mentioned documents are to be provided by the vehicle owner at the time of applying for a motor insurance policy.
+All the above-mentioned documents are to be provided by the vehicle owner at the time of applying for car insurance policy.
 If any documents are missing, the agent or the insurance company would get in touch with the vehicle owner to retrieve them.
 Only after all the documents are received and vetted would the policy be generated.
+If you are wondering how to renew national insurance motor policy, the process is extremely simple.
+All you have to do is get in touch with your provider before your motor insurance is about to expire (ideally a week prior) and pay the premium to continue the insurance protection.
 10 Easy tips to reduce your motor insurance premium